ServiceNow/servicenow-devops-sonar/README.md

 - `SONAR_PROJECT_KEY` the project key in your Sonar instance, for example

 ## Step 3: Configure the GitHub Action if need to adapt for your needs or workflows
-## For Token based Authentication at ServiceNow instance , is available from @v1.39.0
+## For Token based Authentication which is available from @v1.39.0 , at ServiceNow instance
 ```yaml
 build:
     name: Build